 And that’s the point.

 This blog is about what happens when you “find yourself in adulthood,” and some lessons I’ve learned along the way.
 I hope that it enlightens, inspires, and connects.
 But most of all, I really do hope that you laugh.

-I usually post 3-4 times a week, except when I’m on vacation.
-Every Wednesday, I offer tips for adulthood designed to help you navigate “grown up” quandaries of a personal and professional nature.
-On Fridays, I provide a round-up of useful material I’ve come across during my daily excursions through the blogosphere.
+When I first launched this blog I regularly posted 3-4 times a week.
+Every Wednesday, I offered tips for adulthood designed to help you navigate “grown up” quandaries of a personal and professional nature.
+On Fridays, I provided a round-up of useful material I’d come across during my daily excursions through the blogosphere.

 To give you a flavor for this blog, let me recommend some of my own favorite posts: